Joseph E. Murray: Early career

-Career
+Surgeon

 After his military service, Murray completed his general surgical residency, and joined the surgical staff of the Peter Bent Brigham Hospital.
 He then went to New York to train in plastic surgery at New York and Memorial Hospitals, returning to the Brigham as a member of the surgical staff in 1951.
 Many of his peers discounted his pursuit, believing that the problem of immune rejection was insurmountable, as French surgeon Alexis Carrel (1873–1944), a 1912 Nobel Prize laureate, had concluded from his research that a “biological force” would forever prevent successful transplantation.

 Murray was a practicing Catholic and faith played a role in his professional as well as his personal life.
 During preparations for the first transplant surgery, Murray and his team consulted clergy of all denominations while weighing the ethical issues of the procedure.

 On December 23, 1954, Murray performed the world's first successful renal transplant between the identical Herrick twins at the Peter Bent Brigham Hospital (later Brigham and Women's Hospital), an operation that lasted five and a half hours.
 He was assisted by J. Hartwell Harrison and other noted physicians.
 In Operating Room 2 of the Peter Bent Brigham Hospital, Murray transplanted a healthy kidney donated by Ronald Herrick into his twin brother Richard, who was dying of chronic nephritis.
 Richard lived for eight more years following the operation, long enough to get married and have two children before succumbing to cardiac failure eight years later.
 His donor brother Ronald had no major complications and lived over 50 years after the surgery.

 Throughout the following years, Murray became an international leader in the study of transplantation biology, the use of immunosuppressive agents, and studies on the mechanisms of rejection, as well as the study of how to ensure the health and well-being of living donors, and unequivocal opposition to monetary payment for human organs.

 In 1959, Murray went on to perform the world's first successful allograft, who received a kidney from his non-identical brother, after being treated with total body irradiation and continued to live for another 28 years.

 In 1960, Murray had to get the approval of the Massachusetts Superior Court before being able to transplant a kidney for a family who travelled from Red Deer, Alberta, Canada to see Murray from 12-year-old Lana Nightingale into her twin sister Johanna, who became the longest surviving kidney-transplant recipient with over 50 years, which is still the World Guinness Record for longest surviving kidney transplant patient.